 I've seen many balance boards in gyms.
 As you stand on them and wobble back and forth, they improve balance by helping the brain and muscles talk to each other better.
 This is technically called proprioception (pro-pre-O-sep-shin).
 The faster the brain can send signals to the muscles, the quicker those muscles react.
 Having fast relays between the brain and muscles can be the difference between falling and not falling.

-The problem however with most balance/wobble boards is they are not designed for people with very poor balance such as older folks or those with multiple sclerosis or stroke survivors.
-For those people, unsupervised use of balance boards could increase the risk of falling.
+However, the problem with most balance/wobble boards is that they are not designed for people with very poor balance, such as older folks or those with multiple sclerosis or stroke survivors.
+Unsupervised use of balance boards could increase the risk of falling for those people.

-After looking at the design, here are 2 ways I believe 60 up differs from traditional balance boards seen in gyms:
+After looking at the design, here are two ways I believe 60 up differs from traditional balance boards seen in gyms:

 The idea of combining vertical poles with a balance board system is smart.
 It makes the board less intimidating to those who are afraid of falling.
 As the name suggests, this device is not made for most 20-year-olds.
 It's created specifically for people who have poor balance.
 Some of those groups include: